javi-cardenas/cs-416-dv/README.md

 ## Overview

-The visualization consists of three main scenes:
+The visualization consists of five main scenes:

-1. **Developer Compensation by Experience:** This scene explores the relationship between years of professional coding experience and annual compensation, revealing earning patterns across the global developer community.
+0. **Project Introduction:** Welcome screen introducing the data story and key questions to be explored.
-2. **Popular Programming Languages Worldwide:** This scene focuses on the most widely used programming languages, displaying the top 10 languages by developer adoption.
+1. **Programming Language Popularity:** Explores the most widely used programming languages among developers worldwide.
-3. **AI Tool Adoption Interactive Analysis:** This interactive scene allows users to explore how developers are adopting AI tools in their workflow, with the ability to filter by specific tools and see adoption patterns across experience levels.
+2. **AI Adoption:** Investigates how developers are embracing AI tools in their workflow with overall adoption statistics.
+3. **Language-Specific AI Patterns:** Discovers which programming communities are most enthusiastic about AI adoption through detailed breakdowns by language.
+4. **Compensation Trends:** Analyzes how experience levels and language choice impact developer earnings through an interactive scatter plot.

 ## Narrative Visualization Techniques

 ### 1. Messaging

-The primary message of this visualization is to convey the current state of the software development industry through three key lenses: compensation trends, technology preferences, and AI adoption.
-It tells the story of how experience translates to earnings, which technologies dominate the field, and how modern developers are embracing AI tools.
+The primary message of this visualization is to convey the current state of the software development industry through four key lenses: programming language popularity, AI adoption patterns, language-specific AI trends, and compensation dynamics.
+It tells the story of which technologies dominate the field, how modern developers are embracing AI tools across different programming communities, and how experience and language choice impact earnings.

 ### 2. Narrative Structure

-This project follows the **Martini glass** narrative structure:
+This project follows the **Slideshow** narrative structure:

-- **Guided Narrative:** The first two scenes present a guided story, leading the viewer through key insights about developer compensation and language popularity with minimal interaction.
+- **Guided Narrative:** The first four scenes present a progressive story, leading the viewer through key insights about programming language popularity, AI adoption trends, and language-specific patterns.
-- **Exploration:** The final scene allows users to explore AI adoption data more deeply, selecting specific tools to view detailed adoption patterns.
+- **Interactive Exploration:** The final scene allows users to explore compensation data through an interactive scatter plot with filtering capabilities for deeper analysis.

 ### 3. Visual Structure